HorvathHajnalka/YouDo/README.md

 As mentioned earlier, YouDo is a personal development project, and as such, is not open to direct contributions.
 However, your feedback and suggestions are highly valued.
 If you have ideas on how to improve the app or encounter any issues, please feel free to open an issue in the repository.

-Thank you for your interest in YouDo!
+Thank you for your interest in YouDo!😊